Akashneelesh/onchaingm_cairo/README.md

 <h1 align="center">☀️ OnChainGM in Cairo ☀️</h1>

 <p align="center">
-  <strong>✨ 🐺 SOnChainGM is a smart contract that enables users to send a "GM" (Good Morning) transaction once every 24 hours on-chain.
+  <strong>✨ 🐺 OnChainGM is a smart contract that enables users to send a "GM" (Good Morning) transaction once every 24 hours on-chain.
 Each GM transaction requires a small ETH fee and is recorded on the blockchain.
 The project supports a referral-based reward system and tracks user activity on multiple networks.</strong>
 </p>
 ## 🛠️ Build